 Graduates are eligible for licensure to practice throughout the entire United States, Canada, and Puerto Rico.

-Ross enrolls three new student cohorts each year, in September, January, and May.
-Ross selects candidates on the basis of undergraduate academic achievement, performance on the Medical College Admissions Test, additional life experience, and general maturity, readiness, and dedication to success in medical school.
+Ross Med enrolls three new student cohorts each year, in January, May, and September.
+Candidates are selected on the basis of undergraduate academic achievement, performance on the Medical College Admissions Test, additional life experience, and general maturity, readiness, and dedication to success in medical school.

 - Students were from a diverse group of racial and ethnic backgrounds and citizenship status: